-STRATEGIC INNOVATION PROGRAMMES

-Fee for industrial 7 500 SEK members
+STRATEGIC INNOVATION PROGRAMMES Fee for industrial 5000 SEK members

-Learning outcomes

-Upon completion of the course, students should be able to:
+Learning outcomes Upon completion of the course, students should be able to:

-- Recognise the importance of collaboration for sustainable development in general, and for each participant individually (will be measured!). - Explain the triple bottom line and the relation between economic, social, and environmental dimensions, esp. with regard to the UN Global Goals (17 sustainable development goals, SDGs). - Scope and position their individual research area in a wider context addressing the triple bottom line and life cycle thinking. - Communicate effectively their research both in writing and oral presentations with clear connections to sustainability, innovation and life cycle thinking. - Describe how products can be designed for recycling and/or remanufacturing. - Identify and motivate the sustainable benefits of remanufacturing and recycling from a life cycle perspective. - Describe the underlying concept of Life Cycle Assessment (LCA) and the building blocks for inventory analysis, impact assessment and interpretation. - Explain the limitations of and the requirements for carrying out an LCA study. - Describe the specific attributes of Social Life Cycle Assessment as well as its benefits and limitations - Identify potential social impacts of products from a life cycle perspective and discuss possible trade-offs with environmental impacts.
+- Recognise the importance of collaboration for sustainable development in general, and for each participant individually (will be measured!). - Explain the triple bottom line and the relation between economic, social, and environmental dimensions. - Scope and position their individual research area in a wider context addressing the triple bottom line and life cycle thinking. - Communicate effectively their research both in writing and oral presentations with clear connections to sustainability and life cycle thinking. - Describe how products can be designed for recycling and/or remanufacturing. - Identify and motivate the sustainable benefits of remanufacturing and recycling from a life cycle perspective. - Describe the underlying concept of Life Cycle Assessment (LCA) and the building blocks for inventory analysis, impact assessment and interpretation. - Explain the limitations of and the requirements for carrying out an LCA study. - Describe the specific attributes of Social Life Cycle Assessment as well as its benefits and limitations - Identify potential social impacts of products from a life cycle perspective and discuss possible trade-offs with environmental impacts. - Contents The course 'Sustainable Development' will address a life cycle perspective of sustainability in general, and in specifics from three viewpoints-environmental, social, economic.
+The core area of work for each PhD student will be their own research domain while addressing sustainability from a life cycle perspective and in each dimension of the triple bottom line.
+The PhD students will identify and connect relevant societal challenges to their own research topics in order to strengthen their understanding of the wider sustainability implications within their field.